DennisChunikhin/Oscilloscope-Music/README.md

 | `wav-video` | .wav | Video (tested with .mp4) |

 All notebooks write a .wav file which plays the input audio and draws the input image/video when displayed by a stereo oscilloscope.

+The project was tested in python 3.11.5.
+To download the required packages, run `pip install -r requirements.txt`

 ## Limitations